mariaclrd/ruby-nos/README.md

 Released under the MIT License.
 See the [LICENSE](LICENSE.md) file for further details.

-This project has been powered by Workshare ltd.
+This project has been powered and developed by Workshare ltd.